michaelrafailyk/IntegerStemFinder/README.md

 ## Features

-- Interpolate linearly (`Equal`).
-For extreme masters with any stems (including zero or negative).
-- Interpolate with a progression (`Impallari`, `Schneider`, `Luc(as)`, `Abraham`).
-Only for extreme masters with positive stems.
-- Interpolate from master to master (`Segments`) with a multiple masters option.
+- Interpolate from master to master (`Linear`) with a multiple masters option.
 Stems or sidebearings are not required, but if set, they can contain any numerical value (positive, zero, negative).
-- Extrapolate outside of masters (`Segments`).
-If the extrapolated instances do not fit on the axis, the extrapolated area will be limited to the extreme axis position, as if there is an invisible master.
+- Extrapolate outside of masters (`Linear`) with a multiple masters option.
+If the extrapolated instances do not fit on the axis, the extrapolated segments will be limited to the extreme axis position (as if there is an invisible master).
 Axis range is from 0 to 1000.
+- Interpolate with equal steps between all weights (`Equal`).
+For extreme masters with any stems set (positive, zero, negative).
+- Interpolate with a progression (`Impallari`, `Schneider`, `Luc(as)`, `Abraham`) with a multiple masters option.
+Extreme masters should have stems with positive values.
+Last master stem should be bigger of the first master stem.
+If intermediate master stem is out of extreme masters stems range, this master will be turned to instance.

 - Adjust the instance position after interpolation.
 Interpolated instances are green, and adjusted instances are blue.
 - Switch any weight to master or instance by clicking the `Master` / `Instance` button.
+Master weights are black.
 - Hide any weight from axis by clicking the `Hide` button.
 This way you can control number of weights on the axis.
 Hidden weights do not participate in interpolation.
 Hidden weights are gray.

 - Move the weight position by entering the value into the `position field`.